opencobra/cobratoolbox/.github/ISSUE_TEMPLATE.md

 ### Additional information (N/A for enhancement)

-- [ ] Problem might be related to external program (e.g., solver) and **not** The COBRAToolbox
+- [ ] Problem might be related to external program (e.g., solver) and **not** The COBRA Toolbox
-- [ ] Problem started happening recently, didn't happen in an older version of The COBRAToolbox
+- [ ] Problem started happening recently, didn't happen in an older version of The COBRA Toolbox
 - [ ] Problem can be reliably reproduced, doesn't happen randomly
 - [ ] Problem happens for all COBRA models, not only some